jdjake/Notes/MathBookRecommendations.md

 			Covers basic multivariate calculus, and elementary differential forms / integration on manifolds.

-		Books to Look Into:
-			- Robert S. Strichartz, The Way of Analysis
+		* Robert S. Strichartz, The Way of Analysis

-			- Courant, Vol 1 + 2.
+		* Richard Courant, Introduction To Calculus and Analysis, Vol 1 + 2.

-			- Calculus, a Genetic Approach
+		* Otto Toeplitz, Calculus: a Genetic Approach

 	Basic Probability Theory
 	==================